AndreaDiotallevi/expense_tracker/README.md

 ## Description

-A full-stack web application in Ruby & Sinatra where you can manage shared expenses and calculate credit and debit balances for each member of a theme.
+A full-stack web application in Ruby on Sinatra where you can manage shared expenses and calculate credit and debit balances for each member of a theme.

 ## Live Demo